 Born in Birmingham, Alabama and raised in Huntsville, over 400 people traveled from her hometown to New York City in December 2008 for her Metropolitan Opera debut in La bohème.
 She continues to be overwhelmed by the support she receives and returns frequently to her native state for recitals and orchestral appearances.

-Susanna Phillips performs in Elijah on September 16 and 17.
+Susanna Phillips performs in The Mozart Requiem on September 17 and 18.